-Rachel Zenzinger is a former Colorado Senator from Arvada, who currently works as Project Manager for Colorado Educator Voice Fellowship, a branch of Washington, D.C.-based America Achieves.
-Previously, she served as advisor to the Colorado Opportunity Scholarship Initiative program in the Colorado Department of Higher Education.
-She also worked for Regis University in the Master of Arts in Education department where she specialized in Teacher Leadership.
+Rachel Zenzinger is a former Colorado Senator from Arvada with a deep background in education and advocacy for public schools.
+She has worked as a Project Manager and now serves as Senior Advisor for Colorado Educator Voice Fellowship, a branch of Washington, D.C.-based America Achieves, and she is currently a consultant for that organization.
+She previously served as advisor to the Colorado Opportunity Scholarship Initiative program in the Colorado Department of Higher Education; and she worked for Regis University in the Master of Arts in Education department where she specialized in Teacher Leadership.

 Since moving to Arvada in 2002, she has served the community in a variety of capacities, including as twice-elected member of the Arvada City Council, where she also filled the role as Mayor Pro Tem.
-She left the City Council to accept an appointment to the State Senate, where she served one year.
+She left the City Council to accept an appointment to the State Senate, where she served in the 2014 session.

-She has served on numerous boards and committees such as: Denver Regional Council of Governments (DRCOG) board; Denver Urban Drainage and Flood Control District board; Jefferson County Child & Youth Leadership Commission; the Ralston House Child Advocacy board; and the Arvada Community Food Bank board.
+She has served on numerous boards and committees such as: Denver Regional Council of Governments (DRCOG) board; Denver Urban Drainage and Flood Control District board; Jefferson County Child & Youth Leadership Commission; the Ralston House Child Advocacy board; the Arvada Council for the Arts and Humanities at the Arvada Center; and the Arvada Community Food Bank board.
 Currently, she serves on the Transit Alliance Board of Directors.
-She earned her graduate degree at Regis University with a Master of Arts in Adult Learning, Training & Development; and her Bachelor’s in Liberal Arts at Regis with an emphasis in education.
+She earned her graduate degree at Regis University with a Master of Arts in Adult Learning, Training & Development; and her Bachelor of Arts degree at Regis with an emphasis in education.

 In her time in the State Senate, she received bipartisan support on all eight of her bills that Gov. John Hickenlooper signed into law, addressing issues of education, elders and the economy.
 She was named Legislator of the Year by the Colorado Community Colleg